Connexxa: Research and practice on women and queer people in the night-time.

 Community knowledge is the starting point.

-We operate as flinta+ people who experience nightlife firsthand.
+We operate as femme and queer people experiencing nightlife firsthand.

 Our experience after dark is not an individual issue.